noreading/bootstrap4-webpack-boilerplate/README.md

 You can use a [test tool](https://regex101.com/r/6f2cEu/4) to check if your filenames will work correctly, by adding one filename per line into the "Test Strings" field.
 This helps to ensure that none of your images will be deleted.

 You can use the regular expression to test files on your local machine, too.
-On Linux and Mac operating systems you can check if any images in a folder would conflict with the resizing image tool by using the following command:
+On Linux and Mac operating systems you can check if any image in a folder would conflict with the resizing tool by using the following command:

 ```bash
 find ./ | grep -E ".*\-([0-9]+x[0-9]+|w[0-9]+|h[0-9]+)\.[a-z]+$"